 Caveats: Even your best friend or favorite relative may decline to take on a dog with major health or behavior challenges.
 You must be honest about these challenges.

 Caveats: Try to allow for plenty of time (weeks or even months) to network in search of a perfect new owner for your dog.
 It’s not easy to screen potential adopters – you risk placing your dog with someone who won’t provide the kind of loving care you want for her, despite their assurances (this goes triple if she has health or behavior issues).
-There have been recent news stories about dogs placed in new homes free of charge by owners, shelters, and rescue groups, only to have to purported adopters “flip” (sell) the free dogs.
+There have been recent Use Caution: There are numerous news stories about dogs placed in new homes free of charge by owners, shelters, and rescue groups, only to have to purported adopters “flip” (sell) the free dogs, or worse

-4. Take her to a good shelter or rescue.
+- Take her to a good shelter or rescue.
 There are thousands of excellent dog adoption services around the country.
-Many provide medical treatment for at least some of the dogs in their care that owners couldn’t afford.
+Many provide medical treatment for at least some of the dogs in their care that the person surrendering the dog couldn’t afford.
 The best have behavior departments or working relationships with qualified professionals to modify difficult behaviors in order to make dogs more likely to succeed in their next, hopefully final, homes.
 Not everything is fixable, and responsible groups still have to make difficult euthanasia decisions, but your dog might be one they can help.

 Caveats: Be sure you research these groups diligently.
 Visit the facility to see that it’s clean and well run.
 If you can’t visit, don’t leave your dog there.
 If they won’t give you straight answers about their willingness to treat medical issues or modify difficult behaviors, don’t leave your dog there.
 If your dog isn’t adopted, she may suffer in a cage at a “no-kill” shelter for the rest of her life, or worse, in the hands of a hoarder posing as a shelter or rescue.
 Again, you must be brutally honest about your dog’s health or behavior problems.